-703 Printreading
+AP DL 703 Printreading

-1 million Caranna I hour lecture - 1 1/2 hours laboratory

-Note: Cross listed as AP PL 703/ AP AC 703
+I hour lecture - 11⁄2 hours laboratory Note: Cross listed as AP PL 703/AP AC 703 elevations and the role of specifications as they relate to prints.

 An introduction to the basic visualization skills needed for reading and interpreting construction prints.
-Demonstration of the significance of views, elevations and the role of specifications as they relate to prints.
+Demonstration of the significance of views,